‘Fantastic Beasts’ Star Eddie Redmayne Speaks Out Against J.K. Rowling’s Trans Statements

 One day after Harry Potter star Daniel Radcliffe decried remarks made by series creator J.K.
-Rowling that some are calling transphobic, Fantastic Beasts and Where to Find Them actor Eddie Redmayne has similarly spoken out against Rowling’s comments.
+Rowling that some are calling transphobic, Fantastic Beasts and Where to Find Them actor Eddie Redmayne has similarly spoken out against the author’s comments.

 As shared previously by The Inquisitr, Rowling ignited a firestorm on social media this week by retweeting an article that included the line, “people who menstruate” in its headline.
-In her post, Rowling joked that it should have just read “women,” which prompted a series of replies admonishing the author, screenwriter and producer that the article’s writer was simply trying to use inclusive verbiage.
+In her post, she joked that it should have just read “women,” which prompted a series of replies admonishing the author, screenwriter, and producer that the article’s writer was simply trying to use inclusive verbiage.

 Commenters further chastised Rowling for being exclusionary and potentially transphobic with her response to the article’s wording.
-Those comments prompted Rowling to defend herself with a series of tweets in which she claimed that she had been empathetic to trans people for decades.
+Those remarks prompted her to defend herself with a series of tweets in which she claimed that she had been empathetic to trans people for decades.
 However, she also made further distinctions between trans women and those who were born biological females.

 In a statement given to Variety and other outlets, Redmayne said that he disagrees with Rowling’s assessment and proclaimed that “trans women are women, trans men are men and non-binary identities are valid.”
 He also said that the process of educating himself on trans issues was an ongoing one.